 Stating that psychedelic integration takes days, weeks, months, and even years is telling; “even” preceding “years” means that this length of time might appear surprising and unusual.
 But is this only because people commonly believe that integration should occur in a matter of weeks or months?
 Since clinical trials on psychedelic therapy involve limited integration (occurring over the course of three weeks), people may believe that this is how long integration should take.

 In fact, a few integration sessions with a therapist over the course of a few weeks is really due to time/financial constraints – often both the therapists and trial participants would like these sessions to continue.
+In a follow-up study of a psilocybin-assisted therapy study conducted by Imperial College London researchers, four of 19 patients (21%) reported that the two integration sessions provided in the trial were insufficient.
 Rosalind Watts, a clinical psychologist and former clinical lead of the Imperial College London Psilocybin for Depression trials, said: “This [integration] was always the main thing that I wanted to provide more of in our trials, but was unable to because a clinical trial run by a research organization is set up to test a substance – it’s not designed for therapy or long-term care.”
-I have attended a psychedelic integration circle in which trial participants from a psilocybin therapy for depression trial were present, and they were attending because they felt they needed integration six months after the trial ended, due to the return of emotional distress.
+I have attended a psychedelic integration circle in which trial participants from a King’s College London (KCL) psilocybin therapy for depression trial were present, and they were attending because they felt they needed integration six months after the trial ended, due to the return of emotional distress.